-The tax is levied on the effective income determined for accounting purposes, except for some taxpayers in the agricultural, mining and transportation sectors, which may be taxed on the basis of presumed income.
+In general, the tax is levied on the effective income determined for accounting purposes, except for some taxpayers in the agricultural, mining and transport sectors, who may be taxed on the basis of presumed income.

-The First Category Tax paid by the company is reduced as a "credit", in accordance with the mechanism established for the preparation of the Taxable Profits Fund (also known as "FUT"), of the Global Complementary or Additional Taxes that affect the owners, partners or shareholders of the companies or corporations, for the profits withdrawn (in cash or in kind) or for the dividends distributed.
+The First Category Tax paid by the company is reduced as a 'credit', in accordance with the mechanism established for the preparation of the Taxable Profits Fund (also known as FUT), from the Global Complementary or Additional Taxes that affect the owners, partners or shareholders of the companies or societies, for the profits withdrawn (in cash or in kind) or for the dividends distributed.